sr39/gizmo-debug/scripts/gizmo_documentation.md

 **TURB\_DRIVING**: This activates a module, based closely on the original GADGET results shared by Andreas Bauer, to include a turbulent driving routine.
 It assumes a periodic box (BOX\_PERIODIC on), which is then stirred as in Schmidt 2008, Federrath 2010, Price 2010: a small range of modes (which range set in the parameterfile) are driven in Fourier space as an Ornstein-Uhlenbeck process, with the compressive part of the acceleration optionally projected out via a Helmholtz decomposition in Fourier space so that the driving is purely incompressible/solenoidal (most appropriate for sub-sonic turbulence).
 The parameters of the driving are set in the parameterfile as described below.
 Users of this module should cite Bauer and Springel 2012, MNRAS, 423, 3102, as described above.

 **TURB\_DRIVING\_SPECTRUMGRID**: This activates on-the-fly calculation of the turbulent velocity, vorticity, density, and smoothed-velocity power spectra; the power spectra are calculated over a range of modes and dumped to files titled "powerspec\_X\_NNN.txt" where NNN is the file number and X denotes the quantity the power spectrum is taken of (e.g. velocity, smoothed velocity, etc).
 The columns in these outputs are (1) k (Fourier mode number), (2) power per mode at k, (3) number of modes in the discrete interval in k, and (4) total discrete power over all modes at that k.
 To convert to a 'normal' power spectrum, and get e.g. the power per log-interval in k, take column (2) times the cube of column (1).
 The value to which you set TURB\_DRIVING\_SPECTRUMGRID determines the grid linear size (in each dimension) to which the quantities will be projected in taking the power spectrum.
 Users of this module should cite Bauer and Springel 2012, MNRAS, 423, 3102, as described above.

-**TURB\_DRIVING\_DUMPSPECTRUM**: Compiles in a code module that allows via restart-flag 6 the calculation of a gas velocity power spectrum of a snapshot with an adjustable box (user defined center and size).
-Use this if you want to compute a power spectrum from an existing snapshot which was produced without TURB\_DRIVING\_SPECTRUMGRID active.
-Users of this module should cite Bauer and Springel 2012, MNRAS, 423, 3102, as described above.